jmrocha/asso19_project/README.md

 ```

 ## Functionalities

-- SimpleDraw is based on the notion of documents;
+- Actions are made through REPL;
-- Documents are rendered either in SVG or HTMLCanvas;
+- Supports (un)limited Undo / Redo of all operations;
-- Multiple views of the same model;
+- Supports persistence in multiple formats (JSON, XML, ...);
-- Two interaction modes: point-n-click and REPLs;
+- Documents can be rendered either in SVG or HTMLCanvas;
-- Support persistence in multiple formats (TXT, XML, BIN);
+- Extensible with new tools (rotate, translate, grid, ...) and objects (triangles, squares, circles, ...) via plugins;
-- Extendible with different objects (triangles, arrows, ...);
+- Interaction by Point-n-click;
-- Extendible with new tools (rotate, translate, grid, ...);
+- Supports multiple users;
-- Support (un)limited Undo / Redo of all operations;
+- Supports layering and grouping;
-- Eventually extra funcionalities to be decided later.
+- Multiple views of the same model.

 ## Collaborators